-I can’t technically say these are the BEST anchorages in Sydney, because we didn’t try them all.
+I can’t technically say these are the BEST Sydney anchorages, because we didn’t try them all.
 But after discussing with our cruising friends and locals, we are pretty confident in saying that these two anchorages in the Sydney area are GREAT anchorages and should not be missed.

 We had a particular challenge because we had David’s family coming to visit for three weeks.
-We needed a place close to central Sydney so we could be tourists, and a place to leave our boat for three days when it was decided we were all going to fly up to Brisbane between Christmas and New Year’s.
+We needed a place close to central Sydney so we could be tourists and a place to leave our boat for three days while we all flew up to Brisbane between Christmas and New Year’s.
 Lastly, stocking the boat up with supplies for six people meant I needed great access to provisioning.

 Our first stop was Manly, which is on the north shore of Sydney Harbour, right inside the entrance.
 It’s a great place to stage for leaving or a first stop since it’s so easy to get to from the entrance.

 New South Wales provides free courtesy mooring balls throughout NSW, just look for the pink beehive buoys.
 However, Sydney Harbour only has a few scattered throughout – one here, two there – EXCEPT for Manly.
 Manly, for some reason, has FIVE courtesy mooring balls, which means you have a much better chance of finding one free.
 Technically, the moorings are only for 24-hour use, but our understanding is that no one makes a fuss.
 In fact, someone’s dinghy was on one of the mooring balls when we arrived and was there for over 24 hours.
 That’s NOT cool.